 The one thing I’d be a little bit concerned about is how well it performs in high winds.
 15-20mph won’t be an issue at all.
 But I think the high walls could struggle a little with big winds (say 40+ mph).

-It's a huge tent that's incredibly easy to set up (although a bit slower than 2 minutes).
-It's a tremendous option for summer camping and festivals.
-If you plan to do any winter camping it could be a reasonable choice so long as you aren't expecting high winds.
+It’s a really wonderful camping tent that’s incredibly easy to set up (although a bit slower than 2 minutes).
+It’s a tremendous option for summer camping and festivals.
+If you plan to do any winter camping it could be a reasonable choice so long as you aren’t expecting high winds.

 So it’s a perfect tent for warm weather camping and for sheltered sites.
 And a great price.
 But if you think you might end up camping in a gale, I’d probably refer you back to the Browning Bighorn.